SNTag/.dotfiles/emacs-26.2/readme.md

 **Build focus:** I've been too focused on improving the overall feel of emacs.
 Focusing now on using emacs as what it is: a tool.

-I have recently made the switch to Linux Manjaro, and plan to stick with it for a long time.

 The Init file has only tweaks for improving speed during loading and to direct it to the Borg-Collective (my nickname for my mode configuration organization).
 Names of the Borg-Collective files indicate what it contains.